-Figure 6.
+Figure 5.
 Histograms showing sector blocking event persistence frequency in winter (a, b) and summer (c, d) for the ATL (a, c) and PAC (b, d) sectors.
-The 25th first (Q1), 50th second (Q2), and 75th percentiles third (Q3) quartiles of block persistence in each panel are shown indicated by the vertical dotted lines.
+The 25th, 50th, and 75th percentiles of block persistence in each panel are shown by the vertical dotted lines.